OneToo/TakeDouble-Real-VR/README.md

-The last updated versions of RDR2, Mafia Definitive Edition Trilogy VR Mods.
+The last updated versions of RDR2, and the Mafia Definitive Edition Trilogy VR Mods.